DMARC Guidance

 Ultimately, your DMARC policy should reach a reject

-and DKIM signatures attached by all senders.
+setting with all senders passing DKIM checks with alignment and passing SPF (with alignment where possible).
 This ensures that only email that is sent from your authorised sources is delivered to the recipient's inbox and any other email is rejected.

 The journey to a reject